bendoesdata/pattern-retreat-2023/README.md

 # Single Page Vue app for Pattern 2023 E-Poster

 NOTE: screen recording files are too large to host in Github.
 You can download them from the shared Pattern Drive under the "2023 Posters" folder.
-Once downloaded, put them under `src/assets/` and you should be good to go.
+Once downloaded, put them under `src/assets/` and you should be good to go. - Ben

 ## Project setup